THE ORGANIZERS

 2025

 Mary Townsend (1814 - 1851) and her sister, Hannah Townsend (1812–1851), wrote and illustrated The Anti-Slavery Alphabet to educate young readers about human rights and raise social consciousness.
+The book was published by the Philadelphia Female Anti-Slavery Society (PFASS), a nationwide abolitionist organization in 1846.

 © Maremi Hooff Andreozzi 2025